-A quorum at faculty meetings shall be 85 voting members.
+A quorum at faculty meetings shall be 20 percent of the voting membership.

 3. Rules of Order at Faculty Meetings

 - a.
 Unless otherwise specified in the Constitution of the Faculty Senate or Faculty Senate Bylaws, faculty meetings shall be conducted according to the rules of procedure in the most recent edition of Roberts' Rules of Order Newly Revised. - b.
 Unless otherwise stated in these bylaws, decisions at faculty meetings are determined by a majority of votes cast on motions.
 Voting members may vote for or against a motion, or they may register an abstention.
 However, abstentions are not considered "votes cast."